MurphyAAA/GenderIdentification/README.md

 |  8  |              0.261               |
 |  6  |              0.282               |

-11 dimension looks have the best performance among them
+When we reduce dimension into 11, the model looks have the best performance among them

 ### Tied MVG classifier - minDCF(K-Fold)
 | PCA | minDCF( $\widetilde{\pi}$ = 0.5) |